 TV presenter and mental health advocate Katie Thistleton answers questions from real kids and teens with real issues, covering a range of topics including mental and physical health with thoughtful and emotionally sensitive advice.
 With additional guidance from TV and radio Dr Radha Modgil, this book is full of advice and guidance to help kids through the difficult years of growing up.
+For ages 10-16.

-Positively Teenage by Nicola Morgan
+Body Brilliant by Nicola Morgan

 It’s All in Your Head by Rae Earl

 This witty, honest and enlightening guide to the whirrings of your brain is the perfect read for any young person who’s ever felt overwhelmed, at a loss or in a downward spiral.
 From the author of My Mad Fat Diary, it’s full of friendly advice, coping strategies and laugh-out-loud moments to get you through the difficult days.
 From anxiety to eating disorders and depression, Rae’s approach helps to normalise, not stigmatise these issues.
+For ages 14+

 Colour Me In by Lydia Ruffles